davidwgillman/thesis/source/10_chapter_1.md

 The practice is generally focused on the idea that teams of Software Engineers and teams of information-technology (IT) professionals should not be so inherently separate during the process of building and shipping technology.

-Obviously as a single person team this emphasis on communication and cooperation becomes less important, but abstracting and adopting the practice of continually testing, integrating, and deploying keeps code cohesive and allows for much faster development.
+Obviously for a single-person team this emphasis on communication and cooperation becomes less important, but abstracting and adopting the practice of continually testing, integrating, and deploying keeps code cohesive and allows for much faster development.

 By building the infrastructure from the ground up we can automate how our projects build, test every single change, and deploy only when nothing breaks.
 Meaning, we can both spend more time developing than solving infrastructural problems and also develop quickly and iteratively.

 One of the major principles of DevOps that I adopted right away is Continuous Integration.
 By connecting one of the various CI services directly to our repository we can discover real bugs as soon as they're checked in.

-A watcher keeps an eye on our repositories looking for a commit.
+A watcher keeps an eye on my repositories looking for a commit.
 Once it sees one a hook triggers a build.
-Using a provided build script that we include in our project the service builds the new push and runs your suite of tests.
-The status of the build can then be seen on the dashboard, emailed to you as a notification, or displayed in the projects README.
+Using a provided build script that we include in our project the service builds the new push and runs our suite of tests.
+The status of the build can then be seen on the dashboard, emailed to me as a notification, or displayed in the project's README.

+[DG: In most of your exposition, "you" is the user, "I" is the developer.
+You should keep this consistent.]

 Taken one step further, we can then decide that for any given commit that passes our suite of tests we will package and generate a new version of the project and automatically deploy it to providers like Heroku, AWS, and Digital Ocean.
 This ensures that any pushed change that does not break other functionality can be immediately an continuously deployed.

+[DG: It's not clear if you implemented this last paragraph, or if it's hypothetical.]

 ## Docker

 Every sensor is controlled by a single script.
-Though most of the scripts share at least some code, I wrote a few utility methods for timing and reporting findings that are imported by nearly every sensor, they each have very separate dependencies.
+Though most of the scripts share at least some code - I wrote a few utility methods for timing and reporting findings that are imported by nearly every sensor - they each have very separate dependencies.
 Some require specific hardware-level systems packages, whereas others might only need a tagged version of a Python library hosted on Github.
 It's expected that every component has a unique set of dependencies and it's assumed that many of these will conflict.
 Furthermore, the scripts are also separate in their access roles.
 A single process is expected to be able to communicate outside of my home network, and all of the sensor's programs are expected to be able to communicate amongst each other.
 Likewise, only a single process, the same program that is able to send messages outside of the home network, should be reachable via the internet.
-That same program should be able to send messages to the other sensor running scripts.
+That same program should be able to send messages to the other sensor-running scripts.

 I chose Docker as the primary tool to handle sensor's code deployment, separation, and management.
 Docker is a technology and framework built around developing, building, and deploying applications inside of software containers.
-Containers are a virtualization technique in which and application and its dependencies are packaged in isolated processed.
+Containers are a virtualization technique in which an application and its dependencies are packaged in isolated processes.

 Like standard virtual machines, Docker containers ensure that I can customize and specify all of the dependencies at the user level.
 This solves the dependency collision issues because each container has its own unique and unshared user space.
 Containers are initialized and provisioned via a scripted Dockerfile, which means that environments are consistent and shareable.

+[DG: What do "environments", "consistent", and "sharable" mean, and how does all this follow from the use of a scripted Dockerfile?]

 Similarly, Docker containers, like the code that they host, work well with version control.

-However, unlike virtual machines, containers are very light weight.
-Once built, a process that generally takes a few minutes depending on internet speed, a container generally starts within seconds.
-Whereas, each virtual machine is a full operating system with both memory management and virtual devices, Docker containers attempt to save space and resources by sharing a kernel and systems level libraries.
+However, unlike virtual machines, containers are very lightweight.
+The build process generally takes a few minutes depending on internet speed.
+Once built, a container generally starts within seconds.
+A virtual machine is a full operating system with both memory management and virtual devices.
+In contrast, Docker containers attempt to save space and resources by sharing a kernel and systems level libraries.
 This cuts overhead significantly, but decreases the true separation.
 Containers don't have a full systems level separation like virtual machines, which leaves them somewhat susceptible to breakout attacks.

+[DG: what's a breakout attack?]

-However, Docker containers by default are comfortably secure, and with proper configuration -- namely, not running available processes as root -- the risk of containers is much, much lower than the risk of stand alone processes.
+However, Docker containers by default are comfortably secure, and with proper configuration -- namely, not running available processes as root -- the risk of

+[DG: beakout attacks in]

+containers is much, much lower than in stand-alone processes.

+[DG: much, much?
+Why is it lower at all?]

-Beyond the security and isolation benefits, containers make the victor framework incredibly scalable.
+Beyond the security and isolation benefits, containers make the Victor framework scalable.
 Adding a sensor to the deployment takes three steps -- two of which can be largely automated.
-The first step is to write the code to interface with the sensor.
-The file can reside anywhere, but the organization is standardized by storing the file in a directory named after the parameter it Measures.
-To run in it's own separate container the sensor's code needs a defined Dockerfile.
-The Dockerfiles used in this project are very similar, so much of the declaration can be reused.
+The first step is the manual one: to write the code to interface with the sensor.
+The file containing the code can reside anywhere, but I have standardized the organization by storing the file in a directory named after the parameter measured by the sensor.
+To run in its own separate container the sensor's code needs a defined Dockerfile.
+The Dockerfiles used in this project are very similar and much of the declaration can be reused.
 Dependencies unique to the sensor's code need to be defined.
-Lastly, an entry is added to the a DockerCompose YAML file.
+Lastly, an entry is added to the DockerCompose YAML file.
 A DockerCompose file is declared for each deployment.
 Each machine can host a different configuration of sensors.
 To keep builds customizable the DockerCompose file defines build instructions, runtime parameters, and names for each sensor container to be run on any given machine.
 Once defined, start up on any give deployment is as simple as docker-compose up.
 The configuration in the compose file handles all networking, storage, and environment management.